 Santa Clara County Arrest Records and Warrant Search

-From time to time you might want to check the background of a person involved in your life.
-That person can be your date, your new employee or someone you wish to hire for a certain purpose.
+From time to time you might want to inquire about the criminal background of a person involved in your life.
+That person can be your date, a potential employee or someone you wish to hire for a certain purpose.
 In this article, you will be explained how to perform such an inquiry.

-To be able to examine a person's criminal history, you will need to obtain three crucial items: outstanding warrants, arrest records and criminal records.
+To be able to examine a person's criminal history, you will need to obtain three legal dockets: Santa Clara County warrants, arrest records and criminal records.
 Each portrays a different, yet related, aspect of a person criminal past.

-To trace Santa Clara arrest records, refer to the inmate locator on the webpage of the county's Department of Corrections at https://eservices.sccgov.org/OVR/findinmate/Find (it can be accessed from the homepage of the Sheriff's website).
+To trace Santa Clara County arrest records, refer to the electronic inmate locator on the webpage of the county's Department of Corrections at https://eservices.sccgov.org/OVR/findinmate/Find (it can be accessed from the homepage of the Sheriff's website).
 You can run your check based on either the detainee's name or booking number.
-In any case, you will be required to fill in the detainee's birth date and booking date.
-If you do not have these details, you can attempt to find an inmate by directly referring to the county jail: 150 W Hedding St, San Jose, CA 95110.
+In any case, you will be required to fill in the detainee's birth date.
+If you do not have these details, you can attempt to find an inmate by directly turning to the county jail: 150 W Hedding St, San Jose, CA 95110.
 Phone: 408-299-2306.

 Sanata Clara County arrest records won't be able to tell you if the person you are checking has an arrest history or is currently incarcerated in another county in the state.
 What you can do is opt for a more extensive California inmate search by using the online inquiry tool on the website operated by the CDCR.
 By inserting a person's name, you will be shown data related to his/her CDCR number, age, admission date and parole eligible date and information.
 You will also be shown the correctional facility were the inmate serves time.